kburchfiel/rope/README.md

 The outlines poster is really just there for fun.
 I use the PNG version as a 4K desktop background, and I print out the PDF version onto 3 letter-sized pages as a physical poster.
 These posters are **not** updated very often, so over time they will become more and more outdated.
 Therefore, I would not recommend them as a serious learning reference.

-**5. The Phrases Deck**
+# # Part 2: The Phrases Deck and Commands Outlines

 5.1.
 How the phrases deck was made:

 5.1.1 I visited the wonderful site Phrases in English (http://phrasesinenglish.org/), which allows you to search through an older version of the British National Corpus to find words and phrases.
-(From the PIE website: ""Phrases in English" (PIE) incorporates data from the British National Corpus, but is not affiliated with it.
+(From the PIE website: “"Phrases in English" (PIE) incorporates data from the British National Corpus, but is not affiliated with it.
 This site was developed by William H. Fletcher of the US Naval Academy in consultation with Michael Stubbs of the University of Trier.
-Development was funded in part by the Naval Academy Research Council."  )
+Development was funded in part by the Naval Academy Research Council.” )

 5.1.2.
 I first used the PIE site’s N-Grams Simple Search to build a list of the most common 5,000 2-word English phrases (according to the site), then copied and pasted these results into a spreadsheet.
 I then ran searches for the most common 3- to 8-word phrases and added any that were at least as common as the 5,000th most common 2-word phrase to my spreadsheet.
 After adding all these words to the spreadsheet, I sorted it by the number of occurrences of each word and ranked the words accordingly.
 These rankings can be seen within the “Rank within original list of 5000 phrases (that did not include multiword phrases)” column.